-We have audited the financial statements of Elmwood Local School District, Wood County, Ohio (the District), as of and for the year ended June 30, 2012, and have issued our report thereon dated December 4, 2012 wherein we issued an adverse opinion on the District's financial statements because the District prepared its financial statements using accounting practices the Auditor of State prescribes or permits for governments not required to report using accounting principles generally accepted in the United States of America.
+We have audited, in accordance with auditing standards generally accepted in the United States and the Comptroller General of the United States' Government Auditing Standards, the financial statements of Elmwood Local School District, Wood County, Ohio (the District), as of and for the year ended June 30, 2013, and the related notes to the financial statements, and have issued our report thereon dated November 20, 2013, wherein we issued an adverse opinion on the District's financial statements because the District prepared its financial statements using accounting practices the Auditor of State prescribes or permits for governments not required to report using accounting principles generally accepted in the United States of America.
 We also noted the District did not adopt the provisions of Governmental Accounting Standards Board Statement No. 54 Fund Balance Reporting and Governmental Fund Type Definitions.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in the Comptroller General of the United States' Government Auditing Standards.